Skip to content

 • Deterministic sampling - Consistent sampling across log rotations --filter 'e.request_id.bucket() % 10 == 0'

-• JWT parsing - Extract claims without verification e.token.parse_jwt().claims.sub
+• JWT parsing - Extract claims (or flag expired tokens) without verification e.token.parse_jwt().expires_at < now()

 • Cryptographic pseudonymization - Privacy-preserving anonymization with HMAC e.anon_user = pseudonym(e.email, "users")